Defra-Data-Science-Centre-of-Excellence/RShiny_hackathon/README.md

 ## 1. Introduction

 Thank you for signing up to the DASH Hackathon!
-Here is some important informaiton for the day:
+Here is some important information for the day:

 -  We assume that you are already onboarded to the platform.
 If true, you should be able to access our [Playbook](https://dap-prd2-connect.azure.defra.cloud/DASH-Playbook/#content)